New and replacement public toilets

 Sandbar toilet ramp, exterior of the new toilets and an example an interior cubicle.

-In response to community concerns regarding the safety and cleanliness of the Exeloo at Shakespeare Grove, we replaced this toilet with a modern, accessible modular design which incorporates crime prevention through environmental design (CPTED) elements.
-This will assist in alleviating some of the anti-social behaviour often identified in this space.
+The public toilet upgrade was completed and open to the public back in September 2022.
+To address community concerns regarding the safety and cleanliness the toilet was upgraded to a modern, accessible modular design which incorporates crime prevention through environmental design (CPTED) elements.
+This will assist in alleviating some of the anti-social behavior often identified in this space.

 New modular toilets at Shakespeare Grove